 Tanginis Falls is very scenic and pretty.
 Surrounded by jungle with the roaring sound of flowing water, and locals’ laughter, it’s a lovely way to while away an hour or so.
 The perfect easy day trip from Moalboal!

-Best time to visit Taginis Falls
+When is the best time to visit Taginis Falls?

 A weekday will be the best time to visit if you want less people.
 On a Sunday, you will encounter many locals, so if you want to see how they live and be a part of their culture, a weekend is the best time for you.